Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * **Latency** - The time taken for most blockchains to reach final consensus is too long to offer a positive user experience.
 This inability to provide quick confirmation and feedback is a significant barrier to mainstream user adoption of decentralised applications.
 * **Upgradability** - Both networks themselves, and the specific implementations of smart contracts, are difficult to upgrade, in some cases requiring a "hard fork" of the network.

+Convex presents a solution to all of these challenges, and as such we believe it allows a significant evolution "Beyond Blockchain" to deliver the Internet of Value.
+The remainder of this White Paper explains how we achieve this.

 ## Convex Overview

 ### The Convex Solution

-Convex has been designed to solve many of the technical challenges of Blockchains.
+Convex solves many of the technical challenges of Blockchains.
 With reference to the Scalability Trilemma, Convex offers:

-* **Thousands of transactions per second** - Convex will offer the capability to operate at VISA-like transaction levels and sub-second block times even *before* scalability solutions such as Layer 2 solutions, state sharding or optimistic lookahead approaches are applied.
+* **Thousands of transactions per second** - Convex offers the capability to operate at VISA-like transaction levels and sub-second block times even *before* scalability solutions such as Layer 2 solutions, state sharding or optimistic lookahead approaches are applied.
 * **Byzantine Fault Tolerance** - Convex meets the strongest possible threshold for security under the model of Byzantine threats.
 Consensus formation is guaranteed (and stable) as long as at least 2/3 of the effective voting power of the network follows the protocol.
-* **Fully Decentralised** - The network operates under a trustless Peer-to-Peer model: Anyone can operate a Peer in the network, anyone can submit a transaction for execution, and transactions cannot be censored (subject to the usual security assumptions).
+* **Fully Decentralised** - The network operates under a permissionless Peer-to-Peer model: Anyone can operate a Peer in the network, anyone can submit a transaction for execution, and transactions cannot be censored (subject to the usual security assumptions).

 But Convex is not simply a faster Blockchain - it is a platform for building digital economic systems.
 As such, it combines a number of capabilities that together enable construction of new classes of applications.

-Three capabilities are particularly important:
+Three capabilities are particularly important and form the main sections of this White Paper:

 * The **Consensus Algorithm** which enables the Convex network of Peers to agree on a consistent, replicated state of the world - essential to provide reliable confirmation of transactions in a decentralised system
 * The **Execution Engine** performs computations necessary to implement secured transactions on the Convex Network, and is the mechanism by which global state is updated and smart contracts are enforced.